takioo8/Webproject/README.md

-# Fashion Store - Modern E-Commerce Website
+# EgyptStore - Modern E-Commerce Website

 A modern, responsive fashion e-commerce website featuring a comprehensive shopping experience with user authentication, shopping cart functionality, and product management.
 Built with HTML, CSS, and JavaScript with a backend API integration.